A well defined silo structure will help establish topical authority for your website.

 That’s going to increase the time she spends on your site.
 And that’s a metric that Google watches like a hawk.

-Because the more time a visitor spends on your site, the more likely it is that your content answered their query.
+The more time a visitor spends on your site, the more likely it is that your content answered their query.

 Google will move your site up the search results.